History of Norfolk Island: Twentieth century

 Financial problems and a reduction in tourism led to Norfolk Island's administration appealing to the Australian federal government for assistance in 2010.
 In return, the islanders were to pay income tax for the first time but would be eligible for greater welfare benefits.
-However, by May 2013 agreement had not been reached and islanders were having to leave to find work and welfare.
-An agreement was finally signed in Canberra on 12 March 2015 to replace self-government with a local council but against the wishes of the Norfolk Island government.
-A majority of Norfolk Islanders objected to the Australian plan to make changes to Norfolk Island without first consulting them and allowing their say, with 68% of voters against forced changes.
+However, by May 2013, the agreement had not been reached, and the islanders had to leave to find work and welfare.
+An agreement was finally signed in Canberra on 12 March 2015 to replace self-government with a local council, against the wishes of the Norfolk Island government.
+A majority of Norfolk Islanders objected to the Australian plan to make changes to Norfolk Island without first consulting them and allowing their say, with 68% of voters being against forced changes.
 An example of growing friction between Norfolk Island and increased Australian rule was featured in a 2019 episode of Discovery Channel's annual Shark Week.
-The episode featured Norfolk Island's policy of culling growing cattle populations by killing older cattle and feeding the carsasses to tiger sharks well off the coast.
+The episode featured Norfolk Island's policy of culling growing cattle populations by killing older cattle and feeding the carcasses to tiger sharks well off the coast.
 This is done to help prevent tiger sharks from coming further toward shore in search of food.
 Norfolk Island holds one of the largest populations of tiger sharks in the world.
 Australia has banned the culling policy as cruelty to animals.
 Norfolk Islanders fear this will lead to increased shark attacks and damage an already waning tourist industry.

 On 4 October 2015, the time zone for Norfolk Island was changed from UTC+11:30 to UTC+11:00.